Digits-Partners/Articles/README.md

          One extension of the above algorithm is to predict a target word given on a certain context composed of both previous and next words.

       2. The Skip-grams algorithm is also another extension of the algorithm descirbed above.
 Indeed it maps a context to a target word, where the target is within a window of n-words nearby the context.
 That is given a context of words, we may skip few (previous/next) words to reach out the target.
 [Mikolov et. al., 2013.
 Efficient estimation of word epresentation in vector space]

+      3. There is computational challenges to the softmax classification, as it slows down when making prediction.
+This is because for each predection we need to sum up over all the embedding vectors of text corpus, whitch makes computations slower as the text corpus get larger.

    2. Take advantage from an existing pre-trained word embeding network and transfer its learning to your specific task (smaller training set), in particular tasks like name entity recognition, core reference resolution, text sumurization